 While advertising is still relevant, small businesses should use it only after taking control of their online presence and online business reputations.
 After all, why start with a megaphone when there’s a perfectly good magnet right in front of you?

 A strong reputation is foundational for businesses looking to attract more new customers.
 With Womply’s reputation management solutions, you can take control of your online business reputation and increase first-time visits.
 To learn more, request a quick overview today.
 Bonus: Read the small business owner’s guide to online reviews on FitSmallBusiness.com.

 Did you enjoy “How digital changed word of mouth”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.